kataph/first-order-model-checker/README.md

 - an equivalence-based strategy, that reduces the size of the quantification domain for each quantifier: given the signature of the quantified formula, all the constants that cannot be distinguished by the symbols in the signature are collapsed together.
 - a further reduction of the quantification domains based on the a-priori determination of simple range expressions that the quantified variables must satisfy.
 Derived on some old works about first-order queries on databases of the 80s-90s (Mainly [this one](https://link.springer.com/chapter/10.1007/3-540-51251-9_8) of François Bry).

-Simply run check.py supplying the path to a file containing a model and the path to a file containing a theory (e.g. `>python check.py -m DOLCE_p9/DOLCE-clay-statue-model.p9 -a DOLCE_p9/DOLCE-clay-statue-axioms.p9`).
+Simply run check.py supplying the path to a file containing a model and the path to a file containing a theory (e.g. `python3 check.py -m DOLCE_p9/DOLCE-clay-statue-model.p9 -a DOLCE_p9/DOLCE-clay-statue-axioms.p9` or `python check.py [...]`).
 Default evaluation strategy is brute force.
 Supply a value to `--options` (can only be `equivalence` or `range`) to change the evauation strategy.

 Some tests are present in `tests.py`.
 They can be run by executing that file.